Anahita-ghloo/AI-internship/README.md

 Requirements
 ------------

-Paddington requires the following to run:
+The script requires the following to run:

   * [python][python] 3.7+
   * dataset_internship